 If the level of risk is assessed as high or very high

+- □ Stop the activity; or

-Determine if the activity is to:
+- Determine if the activity is to:

-continue; or
+- continue; or

-cease
+- cease

 in consultation with your Supervisor.

 Follow the process in the Hazard Management handbook chapter where the risk cannot be reduced to medium or low.